If your struggling with relationship issues, please take our survey to see the severity

 As a society we are increasingly conducting ourselves in ways that is only possibly increasing the problem with the social engagement process between mother and baby/infants.
 As a result we are possibly creating the basis for attachment outcomes that cannot be labelled as “Secure”.
 We may be educating otherwise “good enough” mothers to be behaving in ways that they do not fully understand has negative implications for their baby/infants immediate and future physical, emotional and mental health outcomes.

-We assist adults in the repair and to heal childhood traumas such as those described in this article.
+As Perth relationship counselling professionals. we assist adults in the repair and to heal childhood traumas such as those described in this article.
 For many this now shows up in terms of frustration and issues in entering and maintaining adult intimate relationships.
-The good news is that we as humans are "plastic" in the sense we are capable of repairing childhood issues and then as adults adapting and adjusting into ways of being that create more happiness and appropriateness in adult life.
+The good news is that we as humans are “plastic” in the sense we are capable of repairing childhood issues and then as adults adapting and adjusting into ways of being that create more happiness and appropriateness in adult life.

 - Character Analysis, Reich Wilhelm, 1975, 5th enlarged edition, New York, Farrar Publishing.

 - Bioenergetics, Lowen Alexander, 1976, Penguin books, New York.